PanicStation.org

 Do not do these things

-• Do not wait a few days to “see if it fades” if it’s painful, blistering, and one-sided.
+• Do not wait a few days to see if it fades if the rash is painful, blistering, and only on one side.

 What to do now

-Keep the rash clean, dry, and lightly covered with loose clothing or a non-stick dressing.
-Wash hands after contact.
-Don’t share towels.
-The main spread risk is from blister fluid before the blisters dry/crust.
+5. Keep the rash clean, dry, and lightly covered with loose clothing or a non-stick dressing.
+Wash your hands after touching the area.
+You may be contagious until the last blister has dried and scabbed over.

-Tell the clinician urgently if you are pregnant, immunocompromised (e.g., chemo, transplant meds, high-dose steroids/biologics), have a widespread rash, or feel significantly unwell.
+7. Tell the pharmacist or clinician urgently if you are pregnant, breastfeeding with a rash on the breast, immunocompromised, aged 17 or under, have a widespread rash, have severe pain, or feel significantly unwell.

 What can wait

-• You do not need to decide today whether it’s “definitely shingles” before seeking help—describe the pattern and timing.
+• You do not need to decide whether it is definitely shingles before asking for help.

-• You do not need to deep-clean your home—focus on covering the rash and avoiding direct contact with blister fluid.
+• You do not need to deep-clean your home.
+Focus on covering the rash, handwashing, and avoiding direct contact with blister fluid.

-• You do not need to make work/school decisions until you’ve had advice (it often depends on whether the rash can be covered and who you work with).
+• You do not need to decide about work, school, caring duties, or travel until you have had advice.
+It often depends on whether the rash is weeping, whether it can be covered, and who you have contact with.

 Important reassurance